 Imam Mohammad Ahmad Khan

-Imam Ahmad graduated from Zaytuna College as the valedictorian of his class with a Liberal Arts degree in Islamic law and Theology.
+Imam Ahmad graduated from the prestigious Zaytuna College as the valedictorian of his class with a Liberal Arts degree in Islamic law and Theology.
+Zaytuna College allowed Imam Ahmad to be grounded in the Islamic scholarly tradition and conversant with the cultural currents and critical ideas shaping modern society.

-He has been blessed to study under some of the nations greatest scholars including but not limited to: Sh.
+Imam Ahmad has been blessed to study under some of the nation’s greatest scholars including but not limited to: Sh.
 Hamza Yusuf, Imam Zaid Shakir and Sh.
 Abdullah Ali.

 The central focus of his ministry is inclusivity, the enfranchisement of the disenfranchised, the restoration of the family institution, establishing humanitarian solidarity through extensive interfaith engagements and community development.